 Denisha Merriweather, who received a school voucher from Florida’s tax credit scholarship program to attend a private school and eventually became the first member of her family to graduate from high school and college, will be a guest of first lady Melania Trump….

 Under Florida’s plan, the state uses public dollars to pay for private K-12 school tuition for low-income students and students with disabilities.
-[Emphasis mine]

 Then on April 5, 2017, Elizabeth Mann and Diana Quintero wrote for the Brookings Institution Brown Center Chalkboard:

 While different, vouchers, ESAs, and scholarship tax credits share an important (and controversial) trait: providing parents the option of using public funds for students to attend private schools.
-[Emphasis mine]

 And then I was finally triggered to write this by what Geoff Mulvihill wrote yesterday for the Associated Press:

 The movement has been cleaved into two camps: those who want to use choice to improve public schools and others, like Education Secretary Betsy DeVos, who want to go further by allowing tax money to flow to private schools through vouchers, government-funded scholarships or corporate tax credits.
-[Emphasis mine]

-My simple message to these and future writers is that tax credit scholarships, like funds from any other tax credits or tax deductions, are neither “public dollars,” “public funds,” nor “tax money.
+My simple message to these and future writers is that tax credit scholarships, like funds from any other tax credits or tax deductions, are neither “public dollars,” “public funds,” nor “tax money.”

-This is just as incorrect as saying some public funds are used to pay the mortgage interest on my house, donate money to my local church or buy the cereal for the child that I claim as a dependent.
+This is just as incorrect as saying public funds pay the mortgage interest on my house, donate money to my local church or buy the cereal for the child that I claim as a dependent.
 Dollar amounts that I do not pay the government cannot be called government funds, simply because I might have paid those funds as taxes if the tax policies were different.

 Here’s a simple test.
 All public funds are at some point held in a government account, meaning they appear on a federal, state, county or municipal spreadsheet somewhere.
 Many of these balances are posted online, and if they aren’t, you could submit a Freedom of Information Act request to see the government account totals yourself.
 By contrast, funds I don’t pay because of a tax credit or tax deduction are never part of any government account.
 That’s how you know they aren’t public funds.